Muhammad-Mukarram-Asad/Exercise-Frontend-MERN-Project/README.md

 # MERN-Stack
-This repository is purely based on MERN projects and practices.
+This repository is purely based on MERN project.
 This project consists of two folders:
-1)  Frontend
+1)  Frontend (It consist of all react code which helps me in making UI of the project).
 2)  Backend